wordofwarning/wordofwarning.org/hab/turn/index.md

 We're experimenting with the form of Turn in 2023, to include a **single evening of public performances on Fri 10 March** — followed by an **artist day incorporating a workshop or masterclasses and feedback sessions on Sat 11 March**.<br>Participating artists will be expected to attend **both** days.

 For full details and to apply please go to <a href="https://turnmcr.posthaven.com" target="_blank">turnmcr.posthaven.com</a><br>**Proposal Deadline: Friday 13 January 2023, 5pm**

-Manchester's open call dance platform, Turn aims to be:<br>— a public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer-review work;<br>— an artist networking event;<br>— and is open to North West England† dancers and dance-makers, aged 18+

 † *<a href="http://en.wikipedia.org/wiki/North_West_England" target="_blank">North West England</a> consists of Cheshire, Cumbria, Greater Manchester, Lancashire + Merseyside; it does **NOT** include Yorkshire or Derbyshire*.